awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `LoadBalancerNames`  <a name="cfn-as-group-loadbalancernames"></a>
 A list of Classic load balancers associated with this Auto Scaling group\.
-To specify Application load balancers, use `TargetGroupARNs`\.
+To specify Application load balancers or Network Load Balancers, use `TargetGroupARNs`\.
 *Required*: No
 *Type*: List of String values
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)